stefanledin/responsify-wp/README.txt

 == Screenshots ==

+1. Select the image sizes that you want to use in your templates.
+It's also possible to specify your own media queries.
-1. Use the Picture::create() function to generate Picturefill markup inside your templates.
+2. Use the Picture::create() function to generate Picturefill markup inside your templates.
-2. Congratulations!
+3. Congratulations!
 A responsive header image.
-3. You can also use the Picture::create( 'style' ) function to generate CSS and media queries for large background images.
+4. You can also use the Picture::create( 'style' ) function to generate CSS and media queries for large background images.
-4. A <style> tag will be created and contains the generated media queries for the background.
+5. A <style> tag will be created and contains the generated media queries for the background.

+== Changelog ==

+= 1.4.1 =
+* Bugfix.
+If an image doesn't exists in a selected size, WordPress returns the full size image instead.
+That would break the media queries.
+* Tested with WordPress 4 beta 2.
+* Improved documentation.

+= 1.4 =
+* Now it's possible to set custom media queries.

+= 1.3 =
+* Settings can be passed in the query.

+= 1.2 =
+* The content filter now works on PHP 5.3

+== Upgrade Notice ==

+= 1.4.1 =
+Bugfix.
+If an image doesn't exists in a selected size, WordPress returns the full size image instead.
+That would break the media queries.